phannhat17/CTF_writeup/TUCTF 2022/Unmix The Flag/README.md

                 return chr(i)
 ```

-And the 'puzzled' function just change a character to 3 character if the letter is upper or 2 character if the letter is lower.
+And the `puzzled` function just change a character to 3 character if the letter is upper or 2 character if the letter is lower.
 So that we can easily know all the case and add to a dictionary like this:
 ```python
 def puzzled(puzzle):
     toSolveOne = ""